laxthxdude/mn_voter_data/README.md

 ## Overview

 The goal of this project is to provide a web-based application designed to provide Minnesota voters with access to their voter registration details and election participation history.
-The system uses a SQLite database populated with voter and election data, a Flask web server for the frontend, and Python scripts to process and query the data.
+The system uses a SQLite database populated with voter and election data, a Flask server for the middleware (if wanting to use a browser frontend), and Python scripts to process and query the data.
 Users can input their first name, last name, and zip code to retrieve a personalized report.

 The project emphasizes transparency, privacy, and compliance with Minnesota Statutes Chapter 13, ensuring that all data usage aligns with legal requirements and prioritizes user consent.